anubxv/DrivePlus/README.md

 # DrivePlus - File Storage App

+This simple drive implementation came up to me as a project that reinforced my learning in Backend technologies, and will empower me, Anubhav , to curate more nuanced applications on the way !

 DrivePlus is a file storage application inspired by Google Drive, built with **Node.js**, **Express**, **MongoDB**, and **Cloudinary**.
 This app allows users to upload, view, and download their files securely, with authentication and basic file management features.

 ## Features